-LOAD "" CODE XXXXX [ENTER]

-and press PLAY on the recorder.

-xxxxx is the decimal address at which you want GENS4 to run.
+LOAD"" CODE xxxxx [ENTER]and press PLAY on the recorder orLOAD"GENS4" CODE xxxxx [ENTER]orLOAD"GENS4-51" CODE xxxxx [ENTER]if loading from disc where xxxxx is the decimal address at which you want GENS4 to run.

 Once you have loaded the GENS4 code into the computer you may enter the assembler by RANDOMIZE USR XXXXX where XXXXX is the address at which you loaded the assembler code.
 If at any subsequent time you wish to re-enter the assembler then you should simply execute address XXXXX which will preserve any previously-created textfile.